Coupe de Ville (film): Plot

-Meet the Libner brothers: Marvin, the oldest, is a sergeant in the U.S. Air Force.
+There are three Libner brothers: Marvin, the oldest, is a sergeant in the U.S. Air Force.
 Buddy, the middle child, is a timid dreamer.
 Bobby, the youngest, is a handsome rebel in reform school.
 As kids, they fought a lot and as adults, they barely speak to each other.
-In the summer of 1963, their tough and eccentric father, Fred, gives them a task: to bring a 1954 Cadillac convertible, bought for their mother, Betty, from Detroit to Miami.
-As the trip goes on, the three brothers fight and begin to reconnect with each other while trying to keep the Caddy in mint condition.
+In the summer of 1963, their tough and eccentric father, Fred, gives them a task: to bring a 1954 Cadillac Series 62 convertible, bought for their mother, Betty, from Detroit to Miami.
+As the trip goes on, the three brothers fight and begin to reconnect with each other while dealing with various problems along the way.

 Cast

 Production

 Despite the film's title, the 1954 two-door Cadillac Series 62 convertible in the movie is not an early generation Coupe De Ville; in 1954, the Coupe De Ville was a hardtop coupe in the Cadillac Series 62, originally introduced in 1949.
 The full De Ville series (all hardtops) was introduced in 1959, while the convertible was not introduced until 1964.

-A portion of the film was shot in Cape Coral, FL.
-When set director Richard Villalobos needed props for the Florida segments, he connected with the CEO of Goodwill Industries of Southwest Florida to acquire props for the film, purchasing $4,000 worth of gently-used items from the local Goodwill store.
+A portion of the film was shot in Cape Coral, Florida.
+When set director Richard Villalobos needed props for the Florida segments, he connected with the CEO of Goodwill Industries of Southwest Florida to acquire props for the film, purchasing $4,000 worth of used items from the local Goodwill store.

-Arye Gross, who plays middle brother Buddy, narrated the pilot episode of The Wonder Years, but was replaced by Daniel Stern, who plays oldest brother Marvin, for the remainder of the series and in all subsequent rebroadcasts of the pilot.